-New York Disaster Interfaith Services in New York City is a faith-based network provides training for clergy, religious leaders and faith-based groups, to help them plan for responding to disasters, and helps with recovery when a disaster does occur.
+National Disaster Interfaith Services, based in New York City, is a faith-based network provides training for clergy, religious leaders and faith-based groups, to help them plan for responding to disasters, and helps with recovery when a disaster does occur.
 Contact through executive director Peter Gudaitis.

-The American Red Cross is teaming with African-American religious and civic groups to train volunteers who will be ready to help when future disasters occur.
-The Red Cross has sent trainers to work with groups from the African Methodist Episcopal Church, the Progressive National Baptist Convention and the National Association for the Advancement of Colored People.
+The American Red Cross is teaming with African American religious and civic groups to train volunteers who will be ready to help when future disasters occur.
+The Red Cross has sent trainers to work with groups from the African Methodist Episcopal Church, the Progressive National Baptist Convention and the NAACP.

-National Voluntary Organizations Active in Disaster helps voluntary organizations to work together to train and plan for disaster response.
-NVOAD, based in Alexandria, Va., also helps build connections between the voluntary groups and the Federal Emergency Management Agency.
-Contact Ande Miller, executive director.
+National Voluntary Organizations Active in Disaster helps voluntary organizations work together to train and plan for disaster response.
+NVOAD, based in Alexandria, Virginia, also helps build connections between the voluntary groups and the Federal Emergency Management Agency.

 Brenda Muñiz is author of the report “In the Eye of the Storm: How the Government and Private Response to Hurricane Katrina Failed Latinos,” completed for the National Council of La Raza (NCLR), a national Hispanic civil rights and advocacy group based in Washington, D.C.
 It was issued in February 2006.